 3. Maintain a Positive Mindset

-Our focus determines our mindset.
+Our level of focus determines our mindset.
 Feelings are not facts!
-But rather, feelings determine our level of focus and directly impact neuroplasticity.
+Rather, feelings determine our level of focus and directly impact neuroplasticity.
 In short, neuroplasticity is how we modify our brains by patterns of thinking.
 It also plays a role in our ability to be creative and, conversely, our ability to procrastinate.

 By making wise choices on what we should focus on, we can learn to “reshape” our brains.
 This is also known as strengthening the “System 2” in our brains, which influences our ability and capacity to feel, think, and act wisely.

 If you are a “planner”, then this can be difficult.
 (I know, because I have struggled with this for years… and still do.)
 What have I learned?
 It’s okay to have goals and make plans to help you achieve them.
 Create calendars, checklists, to-do lists, and so on if that helps you, but remember to be “agile” and prepared to pivot when things change.
 Just know that there may be a greater plan at work—even greater than what you could imagine.